w3c/web-performance/charter.md

 ## Participation

-To be successful, this Working Group is expected to have 5 or more active participants for its duration, including representatives from the key implementors of this specification, and active Editors and Test Leads for each specification.
-The Chairs, specification Editors, and Test Leads are expected to contribute half of a day per week towards the Working Group.
+To be successful, this Working Group is expected to have 5 or more active participants for its duration, including representatives from the key implementors of this specification, and active Editors for each specification.
+The Chairs and specification Editors are expected to maintain regular contributions of their time towards the Working Group.
 There is no minimum requirement for other Participants.

 The group encourages questions, comments and issues on its public mailing lists and document repositories, as described in [Communication](https://www.w3.org/2021/02/webperf.html#communication).